cfbanks/pizza/README.md

 #### Sauce

 - I have only tried two different sauce recipes, but I like a certain one so much that I just stick to it.
 I will share the link to the sauce recipe later on.
-Using premade sauce works as well, but I would try to find one that is an uncooked sauce, or at least a sauce from an italian market.
+Using pre-made sauce works as well, but I would try to find one that is an uncooked sauce, or at least a sauce from an italian market.
 Regular pizza sauce off the shelf at a normal grocery store probably wouldn't be that good.

 #### Other Toppings